 But in general, people are looking for a bit about you.
 And they’re willing to spend time to find it.

-So that 1st step is finding out what they can learn about you already.
+The 1st step is finding out what people can learn about you already by Googling yourself.

-The first place most people will look for info about you is Google.
+The 1st place most people will look for info about you is Google.
 But it’s not the only place.
 People like your colleagues, students, and other researchers may look at your faculty profile to learn more.

 Ask yourself these questions to determine where your potential audience is spending time.